deeplearning4j/deeplearning4j/perceptron.md

 <a name="one">1)</a> *The interesting thing to point out here is that software and hardware exist on a flowchart: software can be expressed as hardware and vice versa.
 When chips such as FPGAs are programmed, or ASICs are constructed to bake a certain algorithm into silicon, we are simply implementing software one level down to make it work faster.
 Likewise, what is baked in silicon or wired together with lights and potentiometers, like Rosenblatt's Mark I, can also be expressed symbolically in code.
 This is why Alan Kay has said "People who are really serious about software should make their own hardware."
 But there's no free lunch; i.e. what you gain in speed by baking algorithms into silicon, you lose in flexibility, and vice versa.
 This happens to be a real problem with regards to machine learning, since the algorithms alter themselves through exposure to data.
 The challenge is to find those parts of the algorithm that remain stable even as parameters change; e.g. the linear algebra operations that are currently processed most quickly by GPUs.*

+<a name="two">2)</a> *Your thoughts may incline towards the next step in ever more complex and also more useful algorithms.
+We move from one neuron to several, called a layer; we move from one layer to several, called a multilayer perceptron.
+Can we move from one MLP to several, or do we simply keep piling on layers, as Microsoft did with its ImageNet winner, ResNet, which had more than 150 layers?*

-<a name="two">2)</a> *They are widely used at Google, which is probably the most sophisticated AI company in the world, for a wide array of tasks crucial to its ad business, despite the existence of more complex, state-of-the-art methods.*
+<a name="three">3)</a> *They are widely used at Google, which is probably the most sophisticated AI company in the world, for a wide array of tasks crucial to its ad business, despite the existence of more complex, state-of-the-art methods.*

 ## <a name="reading">Further Reading</a>